danielmegson-kallidus/product-school-ai-product-strategy/README.md

 **Why users will trust a probabilistic system.**

-- **Reliability Target:** ≥92% on the gold set at the MCP layer. ≥95% on the two auto-permitted action categories (data return, group operations) where there is no human gate.
+- **Reliability Target:** ≥92% on the gold set at the MCP layer; ≥95% on the two auto-permitted action categories (data return, group operations) where there is no human gate
-- **Golden Dataset:** 5 rows, 3 adversarial
+- **Golden Dataset:** 220 rows, 46 adversarial today.
+Target ≥250 / ≥50 by H1 close; ≥500 / ≥100 by H2 close.
+Tagged per action category and per orchestrating model.
-- **Confidence UX:** tiered confidence + human-in-loop trigger.
+- **Confidence UX:** Tiered confidence + human-in-loop trigger.
 The M5 autonomy policy sits above the tier (policy is the floor; tiers gate within an action category).
-- **HITL Architecture:** The M5 autonomy policy is the floor.
+- **HITL Architecture:** M5 autonomy policy is the floor.
 Confidence tiers gate within action categories; the policy gates across them.
+Sequence-aware gating added per the validated red-team finding.
-- **Failure Mode Coverage:** *Suggested finding (plausible, partner-style; swap with real workshop feedback when you have it):*
+- **Failure Mode Coverage:** Red-team finding (tool-chain composition bypass of the approval gate) validated in workshop and shipped a fix in H1 week 6: MCP policy gate now evaluates tool-call sequences within a session, not single calls; tenant auto-rules surfaced in the agent's planning step; 28 new gold-set rows added at ≥98% accuracy threshold.

 → Details: [`04-the-contract/`](04-the-contract/)